michelfernandez/cove/site/content/english/_index.md

         filename: image3@2x
         width: 800
     alt_text:
-  - title: Legally valid signing
+  - title: Legally binding signatures
-    text: You sign legally valid documents at the touch of a button, regardless of time and place.
+    text: Sign documents at the touch of a button, regardless of time and place.
     images:
       mobile:
         filename: image4